runrig-coop/the-runrig-plan/overview.md

 reintegrate them with the natural and social worlds.

 ## Next Steps
-Runrig is still in the early stages of formation, but we invite constructive feedback and other support.
-We're actively seeking partnerships and collaborations with similarly aligned organizations, and very soon hope to begin recruiting farmers, activists, tech workers and other individuals as coop members.
-Over the coming months, we will be hosting workshops and other events that are open to all to join.
-The event schedule will be updated periodically so check back [here] or [sign up] for our newsletter to be notified by email.
+In the [Runrig Roadmap for 2024] we propose a [3-phase business model] for a workers cooperative, which can then steward the development of the platform cooperatives and eventually "One Big Data Co-op," à la Bill Haywood and the Wobblies.
+Right now as a volunteer-driven group, we're in _Phase Zero_.
+Before taking any contracts or pursuing grants for the following phases, we're building out one or two [reference implementations] to test the viability of the model at each phase of development.
+We're holding three open workshops each month, along with community chat rooms and discussion boards, so anyone can [get involved].

-This plan is a living document that describes the main design principles of the social and ecological technologies we are building now and in the near future.
+As we progress, we're actively seeking partnerships and collaborations with similarly aligned organizations, and eventually hope to recruit farmers, food & tech workers and activists as coop members, so [sign up] for our newsletter to receive occasional updates.

+The Runrig Plan is a living document that describes the main design principles of the social and ecological technologies we are building now and in the near future.
 In addition to this overview, two appendices are also presented now, though they are still in a very rough stage of draft.
 The ["Architecture"] page will go into more technical detail of the underlying software and networking systems involved in the implementation of Runrig, while the ["Ecology"] page will cover more of the social, environmental and economic aspects of the plan, as well as governance structures and legal considerations.

 ## References
 [^Muldoon]: Muldoon, James. _Platform Socialism: How to Reclaim our Digital